Monday, March 08, 2021

 I Don’t Know What You’d Call This, But I Am Serving It Cold

-Late in the afternoon, I take Bruno for a walk while Sam cooks away his migraine.
+Late in the afternoon, I take Brun for a walk while Sam cooks away his migraine.
 He’s been on the couch for most of the day with his hand over his face, but he says he has to cook, and it might help, after how many painkillers?

-As we are heading up M Street to Go Street, Bruno does his final shit.
+As we are heading up M Street to G Street, Brun does his final shit.
 (Not to put too finer point, as they say) That is the last of 3 shits.
 The boy knows how to crap.
 I pick up the shit in a green baggie, you know like you do, and I think to myself, self?
 (Look where I am) I could feel the devilish grin spread across my face.
 I know where this is going to go.
 I look in the distance.
 What is it, 1XX M Street?
 I could almost see it from where we were standing.
 Almost.

 So, fuck him.
 I hope he steps in every last bag of dog pooh.
 Truthfully, I only drop them on his step occasionally.
 It is a timing issue.
 So, when the time is right…

 As we cross the road, two women, what look like a mother and daughter, come out of the house opposite.
 The daughter is holding a cat, and the mother looks as though she is on a mission. (serious.
 Staring unwaveringly ahead.
 I could almost hear the Viking horn of battle) I assume they are having a cat issue.
 They cross the road and stand in front of the house next to the gate as though they are waiting for someone to come out, of the house, not the gate.
-Bruno and I continue walking passed the gate in question, turning at the next corner when we get to it.
+Brun and I continue walking passed the gate in question, turning at the next corner when we get to it.
 What else could we do?
-I could hardly drop the pooh bag on the step in full view.
+I could hardly drop the poo bag on the step in full view.

 As we approach the corner again, a bleach blond stick insect of a girl crosses across M Street from the other side.
 She stops as soon as she gets to our side and is clearly writing a text message on her phone.
 Bruno and I slow our pace.